-Question: Is it acceptable to use my Company credit card to purchase personal shopping with the intention to reimburse the Company?
+Question: Is it acceptable to use my Company credit card to purchase personal shopping with the intention to reimburse Videndum?

-Answer: No - whilst there is an intention to reimburse the Company it is an unnecessary risk and the Company's credit cards should not be used for personal matters.
+Answer: No. While there is an intention to reimburse Videndum, it is an unnecessary risk and Videndum's credit cards should not be used for personal matters.

-Business partners - customer and supplier due diligence - sanctions
+Business partners - customer and supplier due diligence and sanctions

-We work with a broad range of business partners including agents, representatives, consultants, subcontractors, customers and suppliers.
-We are committed to the principles of fairness and excellence in our dealings with all of them, and expect the same commitment in return.
+We work with a broad range of business partners, including agents, representatives, consultants, sub-contractors, customers and suppliers.
+We are committed to the principles of fairness and excellence in our dealings with all of them and expect the same commitment in return.
 We will pay our suppliers, contractors and agents in accordance with agreed contractual terms and expect the same from our customers.